marie-jakob/mesdt/README.md

 `mesdt` assumes the data to be in the long format, meaning that one row of the data represents one observation of the binary response variable.

+Fitting an SDT model requires at least two variables: the binary response variable (`assessment` in `debi3subset`) and the type of trial (i.e., whether the given trial was a signal or a noise trial, `status` in `debi3subset`).
+Both can be factors or numeric variables, where 1 (or in case of a factor, the level coded as one in the contrast coding) corresponds to a signal and 0 or -1 corresponds to a noise response or trial.

 ``` r
 head(debi3subset)
 #> # A tibble: 6 × 10